|Business Rating:||4.1 / 5|

 - You hope to earn a huge sign-up bonus of United miles.

 How to use the United Business Card

-- Spend $5,000 in the first three months to earn the full sign-up bonus.
+- Spend $5,000 in the first three months to earn the first portion of the sign-up bonus, and try to reach the $20,000 spending threshold within six months if you want the full bonus.

 - Make seven United purchases of $100 or more per year to earn the $100 travel credit.